 - Current students

 - The Alumni Network (see if you can get plugged into the full-time MBA alums!)

 - The Admissions Office

 Systematically reach out and manage contacts.
-Use a tool like Highrise to keep track of who you’ve emailed, who you’ve called, and who you need to follow up with.
+Use a CRM tool or Excel spreadsheet to keep track of who you’ve emailed, who you’ve called, and who you need to follow up with.

 You need to think scale.
 Assume 2/3 ignore you, and 2/3 of the ones who you talk to can’t help you.
 That means if you email 10 people, only 1 actually helps.
 If you email 100 people, now you have 10 people who can help.
 As a wise man once said, “quantity has a quality all its own”.
 Actually, it may have been Gideon Yu from Facebook…I don’t remember.